HiroshiAdaniya/alx-higher_level_programming/0x02-python-import_modules/README.md

 	interpreter:
 	>>> import names

-There are variants of the import statement that allows different interactions with modules.
-For example, you can import a select number of functions from a module.
-This means that the module itself will not be defined within the scope of the script and any other function will not be accessible.
+There are variants of the import statement that allows different interactions with a module.
+For example, you can import the whole module or a select number of functions from a module.
+When importing a function from a module this means that the module itself will not be defined within the scope of the script and any other function will not be accessible.
 Using the keyword "from" will allow the user to extract the functions they need.

+Here is how to import a module and use the functions within it:

+Example: non-interactive

+	filename: addition.py

+	#!/usr/bin/python3
+	import names

+	a = 2
+	b = 3

+	print("{}".format(names.add(a,b)))

+You'll notice that when using a function from a module, you'll need to reference it with the function name "names.add(a, b)".
+There is an alternative option to access a single function in the module by importing it from the module.

 	interpreter: